 The image-focused content that you create and schedule on your ContentCal calendar can be easily viewed, removed, approved, and rejected by others in your team using Approval workflows.

 Using its ‘Planning Channels’ feature, you can manage the number of channels that you want to schedule posts for.
-It’s easy to both add and remove social media channels in your list, for different accounts that you are working for.
+It’s easy to add and remove social media channels in your list for different accounts you are working for.

 - Extremely intuitive and user-friendly.
-It is easy to get started with the tool in less than five minutes.
+This social media posting calendar is easy to get started with the tool in less than five minutes.

 - You can add ‘notes’ for different campaigns that you are running, which makes planning and content creation super-efficient.